GOFUVI/hf-eolus-interpolation-toolkit/scripts/README.md

 - Data, metadata JSON and diagnostic plots are copied into `assets/` (parquet/metadata/plots) so the catalog is self-contained; corresponding Items are grouped under `items/parquet`, `items/metadata`, and `items/plots`, each with its own subcatalog.
 - `--asset-href-prefix` rewrites Item asset URLs when you prefer remote HREFs instead of copying assets.
 - `--metadata-prefix`/`--plots-prefix` copy the matching sidecars into `assets/metadata/` and `assets/plots/` and expose them as overview catalogs.
+- `--incremental` skips GeoParquet assets that already live under `output-dir`, so the generator only needs to copy and index the newly produced partitions (existing Items remain untouched on disk while the Collection metadata is refreshed).

 After creating a new collection, add a new child link to `case_study/catalogs/catalog.json` so the top-level catalog advertises it without modifying the existing `case_study/catalogs/pde_vilano_buoy` structure.